gyuho/learn/doc/etcd_raft_algorithm/README.md

 4. Again `command` can complete as soon as a majority of cluster has responded to a single round of `AppendEntries` RPCs.
 The leader does not need to wait for all servers' responses..
-5. When the *log entry* has been *safely replicated* on a majority of servers, the **`leader`** applies the entry to its state machine.
+5. When `log entry` has been *safely replicated* on a majority of servers, the **`leader`** applies the entry to its state machine.
 What its means by `apply the entry to state machine` is *execute the command in the log entry*.